 During the post-operative recovery period there will be a drip in the arm or hand to provide fluid and medications.
 There may also be a tube (catheter) draining urine from the bladder.
 This will be removed 24 to 36 hours after surgery.
 There may be vaginal packing to help reduce vaginal bleeding.
 This is usually removed the first day following surgery.
 A thin tube to drain excess fluid and blood may be inserted into the abdomen during surgery.
 This is usually removed 24 to 36 hours after surgery.
-Any pain or discomfort will be managed with pain medication either as tablets, or an injection into the drip.
+Any pain or discomfort will be managed with pain medication given orally as tablets or as an injection into the drip.

 Recovery time will vary depending on the type of hysterectomy and the surgical method used.
-Hospital stays vary from about one or two days for the laparoscopically assisted vaginal hysterectomy, to about four or five days for an abdominal radical hysterectomy.
+Hospital stays vary from about one or two days for the laparoscopically-assisted vaginal hysterectomy, to about four or five days for an abdominal radical hysterectomy.